 The Government have indicated previously that they are working towards a better methodology for recording autism diagnosis, but it would help if the Minister could put on the record the work that the Government are doing in this area and when Members can expect to start seeing the data, which will help us all.

 I also want to highlight the data that should currently exist for diagnosis waiting times for adults.
-The Minister is no doubt aware that a report on the results of the autism self-assessment framework was published in June.
+The Under-Secretary of State for Health, my hon.
+Friend the Member for Thurrock (Jackie Doyle-Price), is no doubt aware that a report on the results of the autism self-assessment framework was published in June.
 The self-assessment framework is a survey that is sent regularly to top-tier local councils in England to ask them to report on local implementation of the Autism Act 2009, which I introduced.
 Although the overview of the results across England was published in June, the Government still have not published the local area breakdowns on which it was based.
 That omission has meant that Members here are unable to scrutinise how their own local areas are performing.
 For example, we are aware that one local authority is reporting a 125-week waiting time.
 I am sure that the Members who represent that currently unnamed local area will want to know that information as soon as possible—I certainly would.

 As a former Secretary of State for Wales, I welcome all the initiatives taken in Wales on this matter.
 An earlier intervention indicated that Wales had only recently introduced an autism strategy, but in fact Wales introduced an autism strategy back in 2008, before the Bill was introduced, so they are to be congratulated on taking that original initiative—I am not proud; I will learn from any quarter where we can improve our services.